ArtificialIntelligenceBot/AlBeeChatbot/README.md

 ![alt text](https://github.com/ArtificialIntelligenceBot/AlBeeChatbot/blob/master/public/images/albee128.png?raw=true?raw=true "Logo AlBee Chatbot App")

 ---
+**We support children and adults with disabilities and special needs.**

 May I invite you to learn more about **Angelman syndrome**?
 ```Angelman syndrome (AS) is a rare neuro-genetic disorder that occurs in one in 15,000 live births.
 Angelman syndrome is often misdiagnosed as cerebral palsy or autism due to lack of awareness.
 Characteristics of the disorder include developmental delay, lack of speech, seizures, and walking and balance disorders.
 Individuals with Angelman syndrome will require life-long care.```